 How to reach Digha

 Trains are available from Kolkata (Howrah Railway Station) and are one of the best options, as they take 3 hours to reach Digha Railway Station.
 Digha is one of the best holiday destinations for everyone.
 July to March is considered the best time to visit these places above, as the weather stays most pleasant during this time.
-Enjoy your time in beautiful nature and coastline!
+Take your time in enjoying beautiful nature and coastline!
+After all, there are Oyo rooms and other amazing accommodations to welcome you.

 Frequently asked questions about things to do in Digha, India